EI-CoreBioinformatics/portcullis/doc/source/metrics.rst

 If :math:`L^{j} < L_{95}` then we assign a score of 0, otherwise we assign a score of :math:`-ln(L^{j} - L_{95})`.

-Metric originally used in truesight.
+Metric originally used in TrueSight.

 .. _splicingsignal: